 Kensington Palace announced Meghan’s pregnancy on 15th October 2018, and at that point, Meghan had had her 12-week scan.
-Working on that time line, many expect that the baby is probably expected to arrive sometime around April 2019.
+Working on that time line, many expect that the baby is probably expected to arrive sometime this month (April 2019) or early May 2019.

-But after a recent conversation with a royal fan, many are speculating that the Duke and Duchesses baby could be due much earlier than expected!
+After a conversation with a royal fan, many speculated that the Duke and Duchesses baby could arrive much earlier than expected.

-Karen Anvil, who took the famous first photo of the ‘Fab Four’ at Sandringham last Christmas, returned to the royal stomping ground this festive season, and was lucky enough to speak to the Duchess of Sussex herself.
+Karen Anvil, who took the famous first photo of the 'Fab Four' at Sandringham last Christmas, returned to the royal stomping ground in December, and was lucky enough to speak to the Duchess of Sussex herself.

 On Twitter, she revealed that she asked the mum-to-be about the baby, saying, "Meghan said she was excited, there wasn’t long left to go.
 She cradled her bump.
 She was so sweet!"

-Hinting that she doesn’t have long left to go at Christmas suggests that the new arrival could be here as soon as March – just three months away!
+Hinting that she doesn't have long left to go at Christmas had many fans believing that the new arrival could have arrived as March - however, Meghan is still very much pregnant.